JeanMariePrevost/godot-message-queue-gds/README.md

 queue.dequeue()  # Returns "unimportant_action" Message (priority -1)
 ```

-#### Stage-Based Ordering
+#### Stage and Priority Example

-Stages let you group messages into logical phases (where lower stage = processed first) and apply ordering on top of priority:
+Stage applies on top of priority, and optionally allow you to dequeue messages of a given stage:

 ```gdscript
 var default_stage_message: Message = Message.new("default_stage_action")  # Default stage is 0